Tobacco Treatment Guide: For Patients and Their Families

 Reviewing the strategies and suggestions in this guide from time to time can help you stay a nonsmoker.
 It’s never too late to enjoy the benefits of being a nonsmoker.

-For more information about quitting smoking, watch this video.
+To learn more about quitting smoking, watch

 Resources